Alena-Stavrova/qa-cv-portfolio/README.md

 # tester-portfolio-plan
 This is a plan I created to build my portfolio as an aspiring software tester (will be updated)

 As an aspiring software tester, I applied to almost 50 positions in April'22 alone, but received 20 rejections and 0 interview invitations 😕.
 So I decided to change my tactics and create a portfolio of projects that will help me showcase (and improve) my testing skills.
+I am also kinda new to GitHub so I hope to get more familiar with the platform as well.

 My current background (as of 02/05/2022):
 - some understanding of testing theory and methodology (books and online lessons)